How To Stop a Cat From Meowing All Night

 —excerpt from The Cat Whisperer

-It’s not uncommon for my clients at The Cat Behavior Clinic to tell me that they have not had a good night’s sleep in several years.
-Their cats have been routinely waking them up all throughout the night and especially between the wee hours of 3 and 5 a.m.
+It’s not uncommon for my clients at The Cat Behaviour Clinic to tell me that they have not had a good night’s sleep in several years.
+Their cats have been routinely waking them up all throughout their sleep by meowing at night, especially between the wee hours of 3 and 5 a.m.
 This common feline behaviour can occur because of a cat’s natural instincts, because of other factors at play, or both.
+Some cat breeds are chattier than others and breed disposition may also factor into night-time interruptions.
 A good night’s sleep has become a thing of the past for many cat owners and they are happy to get even four hours of sleep each night.
 Some of my clients have practically fallen asleep driving to work in the morning due to not getting enough sleep!

 Common reasons for your cat’s nighttime vocalizations:

-• Your cat’s last feeding of the day is too early and your cat’s body is waking him up early in the morning due to hunger.
+- The last feeding of the day for your cat is too early and your cat’s body is waking him up early in the morning due to hunger.

-• You’ve reinforced the meowing behaviour by giving your cat attention which can prolong the meowing behaviour once it starts.
+- You’ve reinforced the meowing at night behaviour by giving your cat attention which can prolong the meowing behaviour once it starts.